 Pembroke’s strategy is significantly different from any other current VCT offering and could, therefore, dovetail well with other offers.

-Firstly, it invests – although not exclusively – in the hospitality and retail sectors, which tend to be neglected by most other VCTs.
+Firstly, it invests – although not exclusively – in niche and often high-end businesses in the hospitality and retail sectors, which tend to be neglected by most other VCTs.
 So, it could add diversification to an investor’s established VCT portfolio although remember these sectors are under considerable pressure at the current time.